 Choose ONE of the following formats (i.e., do not combine video and photography):

-Video: The submission can contain one or more selections as long as the total running time does not exceed 30 minutes.
-Video footage of staged plays or theatre performances are not acceptable.
-Please be clear about your specific contributions to the video sample.
-You may upload up to ten minutes of video on to the media page within Slideroom.
+Video: The submission can contain one or more selections as long as the total running time does not exceed 15 minutes.
+Video footage of staged plays or theatre performances is not acceptable.
+Please be clear about your specific contributions to the sample.
+You may upload up to ten minutes of video to the media page within SlideRoom.
 If the total running time of your video sample exceeds ten minutes, a link to your work must be provided on the media page.
 Please test your video prior to submission.
 If you are submitting a link, please be sure no downloads or passwords are required.

 Photography (Stills): No more than 10 prints on any subject, black and white or color, with or without commentary may be submitted.
 The photographs may also be a presentation of work in other media, such as painting, illustration, sculpture, set design, costume design, etc. (Still images and scans uploaded to tischfilmandtv.slideroom.com should be a minimum of 72 dpi.)